ePages-de/epages-docs/pages/apps/install-app.md

 # Fancy more information?

 All API calls are authenticated according to the OAuth 2.0 protocol.
-Here you go for more details: [OAuth 2.0 protocol](https://tools.ietf.org/html/rfc6749).
+Read here for further details: [OAuth 2.0 protocol](https://tools.ietf.org/html/rfc6749).